 Hey there.
-It’s Don, grilling the Best Dry Rub Ribs on the back deck.
-It’s too hot these days for cooking inside so I fire up the CharBroil Tru Infrared Grill just outside the kitchen door.
+It's Don, grilling the Best Dry Rub Ribs on the back deck.
+When it's too hot for cooking inside or we simply want a grilled meal, I fire up the CharBroil Tru Infrared Grill (affiliate link) right outside the kitchen door.
 Grilling is a great way to cook tasty, tender Spectacular Grilled Dry Rub Ribs.

 I use a dry rub that has spices, brown sugar and hot pepper.
-Rub that generously all over the ribs, wrap them in foil and cook them a few hours on a low-heat grill.
+Rub the mix generously all over the ribs, wrap them in foil and cook them a few hours on a low-heat grill.
 When the baby back ribs are unwrapped, the fragrance wafting through the house is enough to summon everyone to supper.
-Check out the recipe…

 Best Dry Rub Ribs